MichalSmyk/CV/README.md

 ### Education
 #### Makers Academy Nov '22 - March '23

-As a graduate of the highly selective and intense Makers Academy Software Engineering Bootcamp, I have strengthened my programming skills through learning various concepts such as TDD, OOP, pair programming, and agile development with other developers.
+As a graduate of the highly selective and intense Makers Academy Software Engineering Bootcamp, I have strengthened my programming skills through learning various concepts such as TDD, OOP, pair programming, and agile development.
 The course provided in-depth training on languages such as Ruby and JavaScript, as well as frameworks including Sinatra, React, Node.js, Express, and MERN stack.
 In addition, I gained practical experience in working with databases such as PostgreSQL and MongoDB, and developing web applications.

 --------------------------------------------